NFS share

 Overview

-This guide explains how to expose directories on Cloudron via NFS.
+This guide explains how to expose directories via NFS.

 NFS traffic is unencrypted and can be tampered.
 Only use NFS mounts on secure private networks.